UK retailers face Christmas nightmare with fresh lockdown

 Tell us what you think.
 Email us at btuserfeedback@sph.com.sg

+The restrictions, set to begin on Thursday, come as many retailers' online capacity was already stretched, meaning they won't necessarily be able to make up for lost in-store sales via e-commerce.
+Online grocer Ocado Group on Monday lifted its profit target, citing strong sales trends during the pandemic.

+Simon Wolfson, chief executive officer of Next, said last week in a financial update that a new lockdown was the biggest risk facing the industry.
+Just a two-week shutdown in November in England, Northern Ireland and Scotland would reduce the clothing retailer's sales by about £57 million, depending on timing, he said.
+There's "no evidence" of the virus being transmitted in stores, or studies suggesting that clothing and houseware retail presents a significant risk of infection, he said.

-Lost Sales The New West End Company, a lobbying organisation for more than 600 London retail and leisure businesses, warned that 2 billion pounds of sales could be lost as a result of the latest lockdown.
+The New West End Company, a lobbying organisation for more than 600 London retail and leisure businesses, warned that £2 billion of sales could be lost as a result of the latest lockdown.
 That would be a severe blow for the city's West End entertainment district, where current sales were already down about two-thirds from pre-pandemic levels.

-Businesses will have no choice but to "hold on to that hope," the director said.
-If the lockdown is extended, it will be "game over."
+Businesses will have no choice but to "hold on to that hope", the director said.
+If the lockdown is extended, it will be "game over".
+BLOOMBERG

 BT is now on Telegram!